aerospike/aerospike-client-go/README.md

 <a name="Tests"></a>
 ## Tests

 This library is packaged with a number of tests.
-Tests require Ginkgo and Gomega library.
+Tests require Ginkgo v2 and Gomega.

-Before running the tests, you need to update the dependencies:
+From a clone of this repository, update dependencies and install the test runner:

+    $ go install github.com/onsi/ginkgo/v2/ginkgo@latest
     $ go get .

-To run all the test cases with race detection:
+A running Aerospike Database is required.
+To run all test cases with race detection:

-    $ ginkgo -r -race
+    $ ginkgo -r -race -- -h 127.0.0.1 -p 3000

 <a name="examples"></a>